aheck/reflectrpc/README.md

 func.require_rpcinfo()
 ```

-Of course your function has to declare a first parameter for the *rpcinfo* dict.
+Of course your function has to declare an additional parameter for the
+*rpcinfo* dict.

 You can also use *rpcinfo* in a custom server to pass your own context
 information.
 Just call *process_request* with your custom *rpcinfo* dict as a
-second parameter.
+second parameter:

 ```python
 rpcinfo = {